Mindful-Optimized/mindful-optimized/guides/entity_texture_features_guide.md

 ## [Jacket / Dress Extensions](https://raw.githubusercontent.com/Traben-0/Entity_Texture_Features/master/.github/README-assets/jacket.png)

-- This feature provides extension options for how minecraft renders the 'Jacket' layer of your minecraft skin *(the second layer that floats above your body)* and allows it to go up to 8 pixels further down
+- This feature provides extension options for how Minecraft renders the 'Jacket' layer of your Minecraft skin *(the second layer that floats above your body)* and allows it to go up to 8 pixels further down
-- Typical uses could be for Jackets, Dresses, Villager cloaks and Robes.
+- Typical uses could be for Jackets, Dresses, Villager cloaks, and Robes.
-- The texturing is extremely straight forward, if enabled this feature will copy the contents of the top of the Legs floating skin layers and use them to build the extension *(these pixels are marked by a checkerboard pattern in the example image above)*.
+- The texturing is extremely straightforward, if enabled this feature will copy the contents of the top of the Legs floating skin layers and use them to build the extension *(these pixels are marked by a checkerboard pattern in the example image above)*.

 To enable this feature **must** choose what ***Style*** of extension you want.
 This is done by putting a pixel of your choice in Choice Box #2, the numbers below correspond to the